Randomized LU Decomposition: Randomized LU

 \subsection{Computational Complexity Analysis}

-To compute the number of floating points operations in Algorithm \ref{alg:randomized_lu}, we evaluate the complexity of each step: \begin{enumerate} \item Generating an $n \times l$ random matrix requires $\mathcal{O}(nl)$ operations. \item Multiplying $A$ by $G$ to form $Y$ requires $l\mathcal{C}_A$ operations, where $\mathcal{C}_A$ is the complexity of applying $A$ to an $n \times 1$ column vector. \item Partial pivoting computation of LU for $Y$ requires $\mathcal{O}(ml^2)$ operations. \item Selecting the first $k$ columns (we do not modify them) requires $\mathcal{O}(1)$ operations. \item Computing the pseudo inverse of $L_y$ requires $\mathcal{O}(k^2m+k^3+k^2m)$ operations and multiplying it by $A$ requires $k\mathcal{C}_{A^T}$ operations.
-Note that $P$ is a permutation matrix that does not modify the rows of $A$. \item Computing the partial pivoting LU for $B$ requires $\mathcal{O}(k^2n)$ operations. \item Computing $L$ requires $\mathcal{O}(k^2 m)$ operations. \item Computing $U$ requires $\mathcal{O}(1)$ operations. \end{enumerate} By summing up the complexities of all the steps above, then Algorithm \ref{alg:randomized_lu} necessitated
+To compute the number of floating points operations in Algorithm \ref{alg:randomized_lu}, we evaluate the complexity of each step: \begin{description} \item[Step 1:] Generating an $n \times l$ random matrix requires $\mathcal{O}(nl)$ operations. \item[Step 2:] Multiplying $A$ by $G$ to form $Y$ requires $l\mathcal{C}_A$ operations, where $\mathcal{C}_A$ is the complexity of applying $A$ to an $n \times 1$ column vector. \item[Step 3:] Partial pivoting computation of LU for $Y$ requires $\mathcal{O}(ml^2)$ operations. \item[Step 4:] Selecting the first $k$ columns (we do not modify them) requires $\mathcal{O}(1)$ operations. \item[Step 5:] Computing the pseudo inverse of $L_y$ requires $\mathcal{O}(k^2m+k^3+k^2m)$ operations and multiplying it by $A$ requires $k\mathcal{C}_{A^T}$ operations.
+Note that $P$ is a permutation matrix that does not modify the rows of $A$. \item[Step 6:] Computing the partial pivoting LU for $B$ requires $\mathcal{O}(k^2n)$ operations. \item[Step 7:] Computing $L$ requires $\mathcal{O}(k^2 m)$ operations. \item[Step 8:] Computing $U$ requires $\mathcal{O}(1)$ operations. \end{description} By summing up the complexities of all the steps above, then Algorithm \ref{alg:randomized_lu} necessitated